spinnytea/freecell/README.md

   - based on the image svg so we can do it with any card (king, ace, whatever)
   - maybe use it for the whole animation for a win when a flourish
 - TODO (settings) undo limit - all, until deal, until foundation (i.e. can never bring a card off foundation, even through undo), few, once, none
+- TODO (settings) new game is always shuffled
+  - GameContextProvider
+  - every place we call new FreeCell (not tests)
 - TODO (gameplay) hard vs medium vs easy
   - [FreeCell lists of difficult (and extra easy) deals](https://www.solitairelaboratory.com/fclists.html)
   - Some games require no free cells :D - so make a 0 cells version restricted to these games